LICENSE#: CCC1335003 | CGC1539879

 Safety, Compliance, and Cost Savings: Why Inspections Pay Off

 Electrical inspections aren’t just maintenance—they’re long-term protection.
 Catching issues now means avoiding downtime, emergencies, or worse.
-And inspections help you stay current with safety codes that protect your purse as much as your property.
+And inspections help you stay current with National Electrical Code (NEC) safety requirements, protecting your finances as much as your property.

-According to the National Fire Protection Association (NFPA), electrical failures or malfunctions are the second leading cause of U.S. home fires.
+According to the National Fire Protection Association’s fire statistics research, electrical failures or malfunctions are among the leading causes of U.S. home fires.
 That’s a big reason routine inspections should always be part of your preventative property maintenance.

 Residential vs. Commercial Electrical Inspection Benefits